Overcome Social Anxiety

 By nature, many of our members are nervous the first time they join or it takes multiple attempts and significant energy to muster to join.
 You’re not alone and it’s fine to feel that way and to go at your own pace.
 Many of us started that way.
 Our groups are safe spaces made up of people in the same position.

-When you make contact with your group you’ll be introduced on email to the facilitator.
-Let them know how you feel and your expectations and they’ll explain everything and how they can accommodate you.
-There is no pressure to ‘do’ anything when you’re at your group.
+There’s no pressure to ‘do’ anything when you’re at your group.
 You don’t have to speak at first, you can just listen in, and if you join an online group, you can even start with your camera off.

 As scary as it may seem the first time, there’s natural power to overcoming social anxiety with the help of a supportive and safe social group.